opdavies/oliverdavies.uk/source/_posts/2015-06-18-updating-forked-github-repos.md

 ---
 title: Updating Forked Repositories on GitHub
-meta:
-  description: I just had to update a repo that I forked on GitHub.
+excerpt: I just had to update a repo that I forked on GitHub.
 This is how I did it.
 Did I do it the correct way?
 tags:
   - git
   - github
   - phpstorm
   - sculpin
-use: [posts]
 ---
-{% block excerpt %}
+I just had to update a repo that I forked on GitHub.
+This is how I did it.
+Did I do it the correct way?

 ## Sculpin

 People may or may not know, but this site runs on [Sculpin](https://sculpin.io/), a PHP based static site generator (this may be the first time that I've mentioned it on this site).
 The source code is hosted on [GitHub](https://github.com/opdavies/oliverdavies.uk), and I've listed the site on the [Community page](https://sculpin.io/community/) on the Sculpin website.

 To get it there, I forked the [main sculpin.io repository](https://github.com/sculpin/sculpin.io) so that I had [my own copy](https://github.com/opdavies/sculpin.io), created a branch, made my additions and submitted a pull request.
 Easy enough!
-{% endblock %}

-{% block content %}
 ## New Domain

 In the last week or so, I've changed this site URL from .co.uk to just .uk, and also updated the GitHub repo URL to match, so I wanted to update the Community page to use the correct URL.